anandu-pn/S1/README.md

-Sure!
-Here's a sample README for your S1 College Lab Works GitHub repository, including the GPLv3 license and the three lab subjects: ADS, WEB, and Python.

----

 # S1 College Lab Works

 Welcome to the S1 College Lab Works repository!
 This repository contains all the lab assignments, projects, and resources for the first semester of college.
 It is designed to help students keep track of their work, collaborate with peers, and access important materials.